 My girls are at school but I know as they come home this evening we’re going to have to have that conversation.
 I wish I could avoid it and help them to know they live in a safe bubble.
 But the reality is they will hear about it at school from someone.
 Whether it be a teacher with the best of intentions or a student peer to was allowed to see far too much of CNN 24 hour coverage of the latest tragic event.

 Am I prepared to talk with them?

-Regardless of the answers of the why these events happens, this event and the others are changing the world that our children live in.
+Regardless of the answers of why these events happen, this event and the others are changing the world that our children live in.

 So where do we turn for tomorrow?